Roller Coaster Permutations and Partition Numbers: Introduction

 \section{Introduction}

-Roller coaster permutations first show up in a work of Ahmed \& Snevily \cite{ahsn} where roller coaster permutations are described as a permutations that maximize the total switches from ascending to descending (or visa versa) for a permutation and all of its subpermutations simultaneously.
-More basically, this counts the greatest number of ups and downs or increases and decreases for the permutation and all possible subpermutations.
-Several of the properties of roller coaster permutations that were conjectured by Ahmed \& Snevily are proven in a paper of the first author \cite{adam} and are relied on heavily in developing an upper bound for the partition number of a roller coaster permutation.
+Roller coaster permutations, denoted as $RC_n$ for permutations of length $n$, were first introduced by Ahmed and Snevily \cite{Ahmed2013}.
+They are defined as permutations that maximize the total number of switches from ascending to descending (or vice versa) for the permutation itself and for all of its subpermutations simultaneously.
+More formally, these permutations achieve the greatest possible number of local extrema (peaks and valleys) across all possible subsequences.

+It is important to note that the term "rollercoaster" has recently been used by Biniaz et al. \cite{Biniaz2019} to describe sequences where every run has a length of at least 3.
+However, throughout this paper, we strictly adhere to the original definition by Ahmed and Snevily regarding maximizing alternating subsequences.

+Recent work by Netto \cite{Netto2022} and Botler \& Netto \cite{Botler2021} has further explored these permutations using Integer Linear Programming to find new bounds.
+In his work, Netto proposed a counterexample to the proof of the alternating property established in previous work by the author \cite{Adamczak2017}.
+Specifically, for the permutation $\pi=7,3,5,6,4,8,1$, Netto suggests that swapping 5 and 6 (yielding $\pi^{\prime}=7,3,6,5,4,8,1$) decreases the alternation value, appearing to contradict the claim that swapping adjacent elements in a monotonic triple increases the value.
+However, the theorem in \cite{Adamczak2017} prescribes swapping the \emph{first two} elements of the monotonic triple (in this case, the 3 and the 5), not the second and third.
+As the counterexample relies on a swap operation distinct from the one specified in the theorem, the original proof strategy remains valid.

-These permutations are connected to pattern avoiding permutations as is seen in Mansour \cite{mans} in the context of avoiding the subpermutation 132.
-These are also strongly connected to forbidden subsequences and partitions of permutations is seen in Stankova \cite{stank}, where certain forbidden subsequences end up being roller coaster permutations, particularly $F(1,1)$ is a subset of $RC(n)$.
-Consequently, these permutations are related to stack sortable permutations as seen in Egge \& Mansour \cite{egma}, where the connection between forbidden subsequences and stack sortability is made.
+Roller coaster permutations share deep connections with the theory of pattern avoidance.
+Stankova \cite{Stankova1994} classified permutations based on forbidden subsequences and established that specific classes of these pattern-avoiding permutations are subsets of $RC_n$.
+Consequently, the properties of roller coaster permutations are intrinsically linked to stack-sortable permutations, as seen in Egge \& Mansour \cite{Egge2004}, where the connection between forbidden subsequences and stack sortability is established.

+The primary focus of this paper is the partition number of these permutations.
+The partition number corresponds to the minimum number of monotonic subsequences required to partition $\pi$.
+This metric has significant applications in computer science, specifically corresponding to the number of piles formed in the card game Patience Sorting \cite{Aldous1999}.
+While calculating the partition number for increasing subsequences alone is efficiently solvable via the Robinson-Schensted correspondence, Wagner \cite{Wagner1984} showed that the problem of partitioning into sets of \emph{both} increasing and decreasing subsequences is generally NP-hard.
+This computational difficulty underscores the value of establishing theoretical bounds for specific classes of permutations, such as roller coasters.